awsdocs/aws-lambda-developer-guide/doc_source/with-sqs-example.md

 ## Create the function<a name="with-sqs-create-function"></a>

-The following example code receives an Amazon SQS event input and processes the messages that it contains\.
-For illustration, the code writes some of the incoming event data to CloudWatch Logs\.
+The following example shows how to process each Amazon SQS message in the event input\.
+See [Using AWS Lambda with Amazon SQS](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) for an example of an event with multiple messages\.
+In the example, the code writes each message to a log in CloudWatch Logs\.

 **Note**
 For sample code in other languages, see [Sample Amazon SQS function code](with-sqs-create-package.md)\.